san-295/krita-spacemouse-plugin/README.md

 pywinusb: https://github.com/rene-aguirre/pywinusb
 to be installed into the pykrita folder.

-Not sure if this is the right way to do things, I did this by: pip install <spacenavigator/pywinusb> --target <pykrita-director>
+Not sure if this is the right way to do things, I did this by running pip install <spacenavigator/pywinusb> --target <pykrita-director>